NUTRITIOUS CUCUMBERS September 24, 2015

 We used to eat the cucumbers just as a salad each summer until we were tired of the same thing.
 I have also done up many quarts into pickles for the rest of the year, but now I am adding them to many different recipes as well.

 All during harvest this year every lunch pail got a cucumber peeled and cut into 4 pieces.
 If one is packing a lunch for children or a picnic lunch, this is a quick and wonderful food to take along.

 When I am eating supper or lunch alone while the men are out harvesting, I chop up a half of an avocado, add a little lemon juice, some salsa or chopped tomatoes and a chopped cucumber.
 I will often chop up a little purple onion to add as well.
 For me this is a healthy, delicious and filling meal; something our men folk would not appreciate as much as I do.

 Besides making a plain cucumber/sour cream salad, I also add cucumbers to potato salad or many other salad recipes.
 The kale in my garden is still greening out nicely and I am picking these tender new leaves every week.
-I wash them and keep them in the fridge to enjoy as well in salads as below or in sandwiches.
+I wash them and keep them in the fridge to enjoy as well in salads.

-Or, you can add it to a smoothy and it is hidden, but still nutritious!
+Or, you can add them to a smoothy and it is hidden, but still nutritious!
 All for now!

 Another great addition to WINNING WAYS cookbook!
 Winnie